-Belize Mexico is a common transition for many divers and today’s guest post brings you dive safety tips and stories from experienced divers in both places, one on vacation in Playa del Carmen and the other a local dive shop owner in San Pedro.
+The Belize Mexico transition is common for many divers.
+Today’s guest post brings you dive safety tips and stories from experienced divers in both places, one on vacation in Playa del Carmen and the other a local dive shop owner in San Pedro.

 Tips and Stories and Diving Safety in Mexico by Norbert Ross

 In this write up, I’d like to comment on dive safety and how to evaluate and find a safe diving outfit to enjoy some underwater adventures during your vacations.
 The idea to write this came from my own experience some two weeks ago.
 However, before continuing I would like to start by saying that diving is a very safe sport, yet accidents can happen.
 However, most accidents are avoidable and can be dealt with.
 In fact, most serious dive accidents happen when basic rules are not followed (and most often more than one) and panic arises when things go bad.